 Is your ceiling fan acting up, making odd noises, or is it not spinning like it used to?
-Whether it’s cooling your room in summer or helping circulate warm air in winter, a ceiling fan works hard year-round.
-And with constant use, it’s no surprise they can start showing signs of wear.
+Whether cooling your room in summer or helping circulate warm air in winter, a ceiling fan works hard year-round.
+And with constant use, it's no surprise they can start showing signs of wear.

-So, let’s look at the most common problems with ceiling fans—and how to fix them when they show up.
+So, let's look at the most common problems with ceiling fans and how to fix them when they show up.

 Fan Not Turning On: Electrical Checks and Common Triggers